emiracherif/ONTdeCIPHER/README.md

 `--threads/-t` : Maximum number of threads to use.
 Default: 4

 `--cluster` : The cluster submission command.
-Ex: sbatch --time=12:00:00 etc. Only SBATCH cluster is supported for now.
-Default: none
+Ex: `--cluster "sbatch --time=12:00:00 .etc "`.
+Only SBATCH cluster is supported for now.
+Default: none.
 ### Pipeline output results

 After running ONTdeCIPHER steps you will hava in your working directory the following files and folders.